CRM · Bundaberg

 Exactly what you get

 You get a CRM that thinks in harvests, not quarters.
 Every buyer is a standing relationship with a price matrix by grade and season, a payment-reliability score and a note on whether they take short-notice surplus.
 When a run gets stranded, your team queries the system instead of phoning whoever knows.
 Export buyers carry their own incoterms and currency.
-It feeds your ERP, accounting software and business intelligence dashboards so a sale is recorded once and seen everywhere.
+It feeds your ERP, accounting software and business intelligence (BI) dashboards so a sale is recorded once and seen everywhere.

 How to choose a developer in Bundaberg